Warning: Undefined array key "tracking_id" in /var/www/vhosts/smarttechstuff.co.uk/httpdocs/affiliateCode/custom-shortcodes.php on line 57

-One of the security systems we were most impressed with in our run down of the UK’s best batch of current smart alarms was Yale’s smart living series.
-In this review we’ll be going over everything you need to know about the Yale Sync alarm – the good and the bad.
-And finding out if this DIY wireless alarm is up to the job of protecting your home.
+One of the security systems we were most impressed with in our rundown of the UK’s best batch of current smart alarms was Yale’s smart living series.
+In this Yale Sync Alarm Review we’ll be going over everything you need to know about the Yale Sync burglar alarm – the good and the bad and finding out if this DIY wireless system is up to the job of protecting your home.

-Yale’s smart alarm ticks a lot of boxes.
-It’s easy to set up, has good smart home integration and is very reliable.
+Yale’s alarm ticks a lot of boxes.
+It’s easy enough to set up, has good smart home integration and is reliable.
 Check Yale IA-320 prices at Amazon

-This is a smart home security product that you buy and install yourself.
-Like any good smart alarm, Yale’s is a DIY alarm that doesn’t require a tradesman to install.
-The Sync alarm connects into your home’s Wifi and is then controlled in-app on your phone, tablet or even smart watches like the Apple Watch.
+This is a smart home security product that you buy and can install yourself.
+Like any good smart alarm, it’s a DIY system that doesn’t require a tradesman to install.
+The Sync connects into your home’s Wifi and is then controlled in-app on your phone, tablet or even smartwatches like the Apple Watch.